Coursework

 Honors Committee: Melanie Conroy-Goldman (faculty advisor), Benjamin Ristow, Meghan Brown, Eleanor Henderson (outside examiner)

-Awarded Susan Kranzler Scibilia ’68 Memorial Prize for most distinction and promise in the writing of fiction.
+Susan Kranzler Scibilia ’68 Memorial Award for most distinction and promise in the writing of fiction.

 Upper-level Courses and Workshops: